MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_UETv2MobileApp.md

 ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # Track mobile app installs as conversions

 What happens after a customer clicks on your app install ad or app extension?
-When you create a conversion goal to track mobile app installs you’ll discover:
+When you create a conversion goal to track mobile app installs youâ€™ll discover:

 - The ad campaigns that are most effective
 - The keywords that lead to better conversions